Fischer indole synthesis: Reaction mechanism

 The reaction of a (substituted) phenylhydrazine with a carbonyl (aldehyde or ketone) initially forms a phenylhydrazone which isomerizes to the respective enamine (or 'ene-hydrazine').
-After protonation, a cyclic [3,3]-sigmatropic rearrangement occurs producing an imine.
-The resulting imine forms a cyclic aminoacetal (or aminal), which under acid catalysis eliminates NH3, resulting in the energetically favorable aromatic indole.
+After protonation, a cyclic [3,3]-sigmatropic rearrangement occurs producing a diimine.
+The resulting diimine forms a cyclic aminoacetal (or aminal), which under acid catalysis eliminates NH3, resulting in the energetically favorable aromatic indole.

 Isotopic labelling studies show that the aryl nitrogen (N1) of the starting phenylhydrazine is incorporated into the resulting indole.

 Buchwald modification

 Via a palladium-catalyzed reaction, the Fischer indole synthesis can be effected by cross-coupling aryl bromides and hydrazones.
 This result supports the previously proposed intermediacy as hydrazone intermediates in the classical Fischer indole synthesis.
 These N-arylhydrazones undergo exchange with other ketones, expanding the scope of this method.